thegworld/gtx-browser/docs/contributing.md

 ### Watchlists

-If you would like to be notified about changes to a set of files covering a topic or an area of Chromium, you may use the [watchlists][watchlist-doc] feature in order to receive email notifications.
+If you would like to be notified about changes to a set of files covering a topic or an area of GTx Browser, you may use the [watchlists][watchlist-doc] feature in order to receive email notifications.

 ## Appendix: CL footer reference {#cl-footer-reference}

-Chromium stores a lot of information in footers at the bottom of commit messages.
+GTx Browser stores a lot of information in footers at the bottom of commit messages.
 With the exception of `R=`, these footers are only valid in the last paragraph of a commit message; any footers separated from the last line of the message by whitespace or non-footer lines will be ignored.